gs-chaitanya/milesan-meta/README.md

 3) the reduction performance breakdown (Figure 8) and
 4) the fuzzing throughput (Figure 9).

-CAUTION: Performing all these experiments might take up considerable computing resources and take a few days to complete.
+**CAUTION:** Performing all these experiments might consume considerable computing resources and take a few days to complete.

 Afterwards, in the *plotting/* directory, run
 ```